centexgis/centexgis.github.io/README.md

-New CenTexGIS site based on fork of SOLID Jekyll theme. view the site here - https://centexgis.github.io
+New CenTexGIS site based on fork of SOLID Jekyll theme.
+View the site here - https://centexgis.github.io

 ------------------------------------------------------------------